rya-sge/access-denied/_posts/2023-12-21-lightning-network.md

 ## Node Operation and Security

-#### Lightning Network Nodes
+### Lightning Network Nodes

-*Description:* Participants in the Lightning Network responsible for maintaining payment channels and facilitating transactions by routing payments through the network.
+Participants in the Lightning Network responsible for maintaining payment channels and facilitating transactions by routing payments through the network.

-#### Lightning Network Daemon (LND)
+### Lightning Network Daemon (LND)

-*Description:* One of the implementations of the Lightning Network protocol.
+One of the implementations of the Lightning Network protocol.
 LND allows users to run Lightning nodes and participate in the Lightning Network.

 Reference: [lightning.engineering - LND](https://lightning.engineering/api-docs/api/lnd/)

-#### Watchtowers
+### Watchtowers

-*Description:* Services that monitor Lightning Network channels for potential fraud.
+Services that monitor Lightning Network channels for potential fraud.
 They act as safeguards, intervening if one party attempts to close a channel dishonestly.

 References: